Exclusive: Wells Fargo-Favored Mortgage Master Blend Raises $130 Million

 After studying at Stanford, Ghamsari later worked for Palantir, a startup cofounded by Peter Thiel, erstwhile CEO of PayPal.
 Ghamsari got the idea to start Blend while working on the data-mining company’s financial services business amid the 2008 financial crisis.

 Ghamsari said he plans to use the newly raised funds to hire more employees at his 400-person company.
-He also said he would like to expand into new product lines, such as servicing auto loans.
+He also said he would like to expand into new product lines, such as supporting auto loans.

 Blend has raised a total of $310 million since its founding in 2012.
 Existing investors such as Lightspeed Venture Partners, Greylock Partners, 8VC, and Founders Fund also contributed to the latest round of funding.